yashjha123/ScamWebsiteDetection/README.md

 ## ISP's Response after Detection
 Once the ISP has detected whether the site that user has visited is fraud or not, they can redirect the response to a website thus warning the user/customer about the site he is going to visit.

+## Detection from URL
+AI cannot be used everywhere, so it will be computatively difficult to do it on ISP server.
+To do this we have another model in this case Random Forest Algorithm to indicate the frauds from a list of sites.
+Here is the list of input features of the algorithm.

+1) Relatable to few known sites
+2) Some word foe eg. Banks, Lons...
+3) Repeated Characters
+4) Converting text Eg. hell0 to hello
+5) Maximum possible words
+6) Statistics of a website (Number of people who have visited it.)
+7) Distance between repeated letters book is 2 and letter is o
+8) Letter Embeddings Eg. Jijhaj is 101231
+9) .com or .net etc.
+10) Again similiar URL with different domains like microsoft.com and microsofti.in